GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Standardized capitalship level purchase costs.
 They are now set to cost 5 credits for every experience point needed to reach the next level.
 		- Removed Karnath Assault Swarm ability from Sivuskras Ruiner, as the Ruiner now serves as an antistructure cruiser directly.
 		- Fixed a balance oversight that saw TEC and Advent squadrons rebuild faster than intended.
+		- Reduce Inspire and Impair Enemy Rate of Fire debuff from 50/100% to 25/50%.
 		- Reduce Ascended Advent faction resource reduction bonus from 15% to 7.5%.
 		- Reduce Advent's initial crystal extraction bonus from 15% to 10%.
 		- Reduce Orthodox Pilgrims of the Unity tax income buff from 15% to 7.5% per stack.